uva-math/uva-math-code/_posts/events/2020-05-14-final-exercises.md

 image-alt: Final Exercises ceremony
 ---

-The Department of Mathematics is hosting an online ceremony to replace our usual ceremony for graduating math students.
+The Department of Mathematics is hosting an online ceremony on May 16, to replace our usual ceremony for graduating math students.
 The schedule is as follows:

 - 1-1:45pm: UVA online ceremony available at [https://www.virginia.edu/live](https://www.virginia.edu/live)